 As a result, you’ll most likely need to replace your coil, air handler, or entire HVAC system.
 It all depends on the type of system you have, how old it is, and what your long-term heating and cooling requirements are.

-Since evaporator coil leaks and refrigerant are linked, it’s best to call your trusted HVAC specialist.
-Refrigeration leaks are dangerous and should only be checked by a professional.
+If you suspect refrigerant connection issues due to leaks in the evaporator coil, reach out to your reliable HVAC specialist.
+Only a professional should check for refrigeration leaks due to their potential dangers.
 A specialist will examine the system thoroughly and can detect a refrigerant leak.
 Keep in mind that some experts may attempt to solve the problem by adding extra refrigerant or sealing the holes.
-It is not suggested because the refrigerant will leak again, wasting money.
+Avoid recommending it as it may result in refrigerant leakage, leading to financial waste.
 Although a new coil is not inexpensive, it can be a better investment because it will allow your system to adequately cool your home.

 While it is not suggested that you fix a leaky evaporator coil yourself, there are several things you may do to avoid future leaks.
 Evaporator coil leaks can be prevented by controlling indoor humidity, and decreasing VOCs in the air! and employing ultraviolet (UV) lighting inside the air handler.